Not intended to diagnose, cure, treat, recommend, or prevent any condition.

 The Kratky method allows hot peppers to grow without pumps or electricity, relying on a nutrient solution and natural root air exposure.
 This makes it an accessible option for apartments, small homes, and those looking to grow with limited resources.

-Encourages circulation and warmth
+Encourages metabolic activity and warmth

-Concentrated in the inner membranes
+Concentrated primarily in the inner membranes of the pepper

-Supports immune health
+Supports immune strength and resilience

-Helps with tissue repair and collagen production
+Supports tissue repair and collagen production

 Hot peppers can contain more vitamin C than citrus fruits by weight